vuetifyjs/nuxt-module/docs/guide/styling/sass.md

 # SASS Customization

-From version `0.17.0`, this module configures Nuxt to use the SASS modern compiler (`modern-compiler`) by default.
+Starting from version `0.17.0`, this module configures Nuxt to use the SASS modern compiler (`modern-compiler`) by default.

-For best compatibility and performance, replace your `sass` dependency with `sass-embedded`.
+For the best compatibility and performance, it is recommended to replace your `sass` dependency with `sass-embedded`.

-Check [Build Performance](https://vuetifyjs.com/en/features/sass-variables/#build-performance) in Vuetify docs for more details.
+Please check [Build Performance](https://vuetifyjs.com/en/features/sass-variables/#build-performance) in the Vuetify documentation for more details.

 ## Overriding SASS Variables

 Vuetify allows for [overriding global and component-level SASS variables](https://vuetifyjs.com/en/features/sass-variables/).
-Setting these up requires configuration that is slightly different from the Vuetify documentation while using this Nuxt module.
+When using this Nuxt module, the configuration differs slightly from the standard Vuetify documentation.

-1)  In your styles directory (for this example, we'll use `${srcDir}/assets/css`), create two files - `${srcDir}/assets/css/globals.scss` and `${srcDir}/assets/css/components.scss`
+1)  In your styles directory (for this example, we'll use `${srcDir}/assets/css`), create two files: `${srcDir}/assets/css/globals.scss` and `${srcDir}/assets/css/components.scss`.

-2)  In the `globals.scss` file, we'll want to add
+2)  In the `globals.scss` file, add the following content:
 ::: code-group

 ```scss [globals.scss]